-Specimen Two: Activities
+Specimen Two: List Tenant Sessions

-Specimen Three: Users in a Tenant
+Specimen Four: Users in a Tenant

-Specimen Four: Datasets in a Tenant
+Specimen Five: Datasets in a Tenant

 List of datasets and owners with ability to:

-When using the standard OrgVue export function (i.e. Copy) in rare circumstances with complex data structures, Excel may fail to export correctly.
-By using this method (click on e.g. csv link), this will be guaranteed to be a true representation of the data, without any TSV parsing issues that might exists between the copy buffer and Excel.
+When using the standard OrgVue export function (i.e. Copy) in rare circumstances with very large data structures, Excel may fail to export correctly.
+By using the download/export methods here (click on the relevant link), this will be guaranteed to be a true representation of the data, without any TSV parsing issues that might exists between the copy buffer and Excel.